dakirkwood/nilla-js/README.md

   <dd>You can provide the CSS gradient markup to be applied to the background if necessary.</dd>
   <hr />
   <dt id="bg-attach"><code>data-bg-attach</code> optional, Select-Option</dt>
-  <dd>By default, background images will scroll with the element.
-You can also choose to have it fixed.
+  <dd><p>By default, background images will scroll with the element.
+You can also choose to have it fixed.</p>
     <table>
       <caption>
       Available options for the <code>data-bg-attach</code> attribute.